In a phrase: Night & Day.

-Homes are for sale in San Miguel de Allende.
 It’s fascinating transitioning into this culture from the United States.
 So many misconceptions and misunderstandings about what it is to buy and hold real estate in the great Country of Mexico.
-And if you’re one of the lucky souls that decides to buy a property in this strange Southern Country… What then?
+And if you’re one of the brave souls that decides to buy a property in this strange Southern Country… What then?

 Perhaps first and foremost would be understanding the basics of buying and selling real estate in Mexico.
-Therefore, one of the first questions that will come up is what is a Notario in Mexico?
-Let’s take a quick, “reader’s digest” view of these important differences between a Notary in the United States and a Mexican Notario.
+And one of the first questions that will come up is what is a Notario in Mexico?
+Let’s take a quick “reader’s digest” view of these important differences between a Notary in the United States and a Mexican Notario.

 The Relevant Romans:

 These men and women have a sacred responsibility that they are personal guarantors for all the transactions that close and the tax consequences therein.
-When buying a home in San Miguel de Allende, the Notario will be very helpful in the process… It is a very serious position here in Mexico and these folks are well respected within the community.
-When a home is for sale in San Miguel de Allende it is always better to have a Notario close the transaction.
+It is a very serious position here in Mexico and these folks are well respected within the community.

-Comparatively, in the United States, a Notary does not need a Law Degree.
-And becoming a notary is a much simpler process involving filing the necessary documents, paying the applicable fees, and not having a criminal record.
-Therefore, it’s no surprise, this can be accomplished over a weekend!
+Comparatively, as was referenced above, In the United States, a Notary does not need a Law Degree, and becoming a notary is a much simpler process involving filing the necessary documents, paying the applicable fees, and not having a criminal record.
+This can be accomplished over a weekend!

-It’s About Commitment to the Transaction & Liability:
+It’s About Commitment to the Transaction and Liability: